 What specific advantages did women living in greener areas get?
 They had a 41 percent lower death rate for kidney disease, a 34 percent lower death rate for respiratory disease, and a 13 percent lower death rate for cancer than those living in areas with less greenery.
 Researchers attributed about 30 percent of the benefit to the improved mental health and lower levels of depression in women living in greener areas.
 Increased physical activity and lower exposure to air pollution may have also been important.

-In a study last year by Stanford researchers, 60 participants walked for 50 minutes, either in an oak woodland or along a four-lane road in an urban setting.
+In a study in 2015 by Stanford researchers, 60 participants walked for 50 minutes, either in an oak woodland or along a four-lane road in an urban setting.
 Before and after the walk, the participants were assessed on their emotional state and how well they could perform tasks requiring short-term memory.
 Results showed that those who walked in the forest experienced less anxiety and brooding and felt more positive emotions than the urban walkers.
 They also improved their performance on memory tasks.

 In one classic study from 1991, Roger Ulrich, the co-founding director of the Center for Health Systems and Design at Texas A&M University, and other researchers found that after being subjected to a stress-inducing movie and then shown one of six videotapes of either a natural or urban setting, participants exposed to a videotape of a natural environment recovered from the stress more quickly than those exposed to an urban videotape.